David Copperfield (1999 film): Part one

-David returns home for the holidays and finds that Murdstone has fathered a baby boy with Clara.
-After the holidays David returns to Salem House, where he is soon informed by Creakle that his mother and half-brother have died, and he returns home for the funeral.
-Peggotty is dismissed, but becomes engaged to a family friend, Mr. Barkis.
+David returns home for the holidays and finds that Clara has given birth to a baby boy.
+Soon after returning to Salem House, he is informed by Creakle that his mother and half-brother have died, and he returns home for the funeral.
+Peggotty is dismissed, but becomes engaged to a local acquaintance, Mr. Barkis.

-With the Murdstones now in full control of the Rookery and David's future, Murdstone takes David out of school and sends him to work in his factory in London, arranging for David to live with Wilkins Micawber, who treats David like his own son; Micawber is sent to a debtors' prison shortly afterwards.
+With the Murdstones now in full control of the Rookery and David's future, Murdstone takes David out of school and sends him to work in his factory in London, arranging for the boy to live with Wilkins Micawber, who treats David like his own son.
+Micawber is sent to a debtors' prison shortly afterwards.
 When he is released, he and his family are forced to move to Plymouth, leaving David homeless.
-David runs away from London to Dover, to find Betsey Trotwood in the hope that she will take him in.
-Eventually he finds her, and despite her reluctance to have a boy in her house, she takes him in, and writes to inform the Murdstones of his arrival.
+David runs away from London to Dover to find Betsey Trotwood in the hope that she will take him in.
+At the outset of his journey, he has all his possessions stolen and is forced to sell most of his clothing and travel on foot.
+He manages to find her, and despite her initial reluctance to have a boy in her house, she takes him in and writes to inform the Murdstones of his arrival.
 Over time, David bonds with Betsey's lodger, Mr. Dick, and Betsey herself begins to feel attachment to her great-nephew.
 When Edward and Jane Murdstone arrive to take David back, Betsey appoints herself David's legal guardian, giving the Murdstones a verbal scolding for their cruelty and angrily ordering them out of her house.
 They are not seen or heard from again.

-David, now going by the nickname Trotwood, as required by Miss Trotwood, soon resumes his education at a school in Canterbury.
+David, now going by the nickname Trotwood, given to him by his aunt, soon resumes his education at a school in Canterbury.
 During his time there he lodges with Miss Trotwood's friend, Mr Wickfield, whose daughter Agnes is of a similar age to David.
 They grow up together as brother and sister.
-On leaving school, David is apprenticed as a clerk to a lawyer called Mr Spenlow.
+On leaving school, David is apprenticed as a clerk to a lawyer called Mr. Spenlow.
 David meets Mr. Spenlow's daughter Dora and falls in love with her at first sight.